 - As part of the transition to the new REALM Portal, license numbers will include a short letter code after the existing number to identify the license type.
 For example, if your certified residential appraiser license number was 1234 in the old system, it will now appear as 1234-CR in the REALM Portal.
 These letters help quickly identify the type of license you hold and will be printed on your official license documents.

-So, your original license number will remain the same—only the added letters are new. - I've been licensed for many years.
-Will all my license history be brought into the new system?
+So, your original license number will remain the same—only the added letters are new. - What are the new suffixes that will be added to existing license numbers?

 -